 Sægreifinn // After we left the hotel, we went for a stroll along Reykjavik’s main street, reminiscing about our first visit and scouting out places for lunch.
 But only one place was on our minds the entire time, and though we hated to repeat everything… we couldn’t not return.
 Sægreifinn just has the very best lobster bisque in town, and that’s all there is to it.

 Farmers Market // We were unfortunately unable to catch up with our unofficial tour guide extraordinaire from our first visit, Inga, but she was on hand via Facebook to send me lots of recs every step of the way.
 The best tip?
 This adorable shop, Farmers Market, set a little bit away from it all.
-She sent me here on a mission to find the #1 baby item in all of Iceland — the Reykjahlid Baby Jumpsuit, and you can bet that this mission was accomplished.
-Back when we first found out we were expecting, I was excited to try and find something for our little lazy baby in every country the bump visited before his or her arrival… but it’s been a repeated fail.
+She sent me here on a mission to find the #1 baby item in all of Iceland.
+It’s the Reykjahlid Baby Jumpsuit, and mission: accomplished.
+Back when we first found out we were expecting, I was excited to try and find something for our little lazy baby in every country the bump visited before his or her arrival.
+It’s been a repeated fail.
 This might be why we were willing to splurge on this one, but I figure it’s worth it!

 I mean, how cute?!
 I at least controlled myself from buying the booties, too.